LawanIdriss/LawanIdriss/README.md

 - 👋 Hi, I’m @LawanIdriss
 - 👀 I’m interested in IT
-- 🌱 I’m currently learning UX design at Udacity
+- 🌱 I’m currently learning AI for IT Professionals
 - 💞️ I’m looking to collaborate with smart people in this platform.
 - 📫 You can reach me at LinkedIn: linkedin.com/in/lawanidriss